Non-planar extensions of subdivisions of planar graphs

 \newthm{ktpinwheel} Let $t$ be a positive integer.
 Let $G$ be a planar ladder with $8(6t+1)$ rungs.
 Let $H$ be a $(t+4)$-connected graph, and let $Z$ be a $t$-pinwheel mold for $G$ in $H$.
 Let $H':=H\backslash V(Z)$, and let $\eta_0:G\emb S_0\subseteq H'$ be a \he\ such that the mold $Z$ is feasible for $\eta_0$.
 Then either \item{(i)} $H\setminus Z$ is planar, or \item{(ii)} $H$ has a minor isomorphic to $K_{t+5}$.

 \beginsection Acknowledgement

-We thank Alexander Kelmans for carefully reading an earlier version of this manuscript, providing extensive comments and pointing out several errors.
-We would like to acknowledge that this paper grew out of ideas developed in the work of the second author with Neil Robertson and Paul Seymour.
+We thank Alexander Kelmans for carefully reading an earlier version of this manuscript, providing extensive comments and pointing out several errors, \xx{and Katherine Naismith for pointing out a missing outcome in~\refthm{planarlemma2}.} We would like to acknowledge that this paper grew out of ideas developed in the work of the second author with Neil Robertson and Paul Seymour.

 \beginsection References

 \myinput{simplextbib.tex}

 \baselineskip 11pt